30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 How CazVid's 30-second format works

 CazVid was built around the 30-second video resume.
 The mobile app records, edits, and uploads the video in under two minutes, with on-device retake controls so candidates can rerecord until they are happy.
-The desktop ATS at desktop.cazvid.app shows employers every applicant as a single playable card with the video, profile, and AI match score in one view.
+The desktop ATS shows employers every applicant as a single playable card with the video, profile, and AI match score in one view.

 The format is the same for every applicant on every job, which means recruiters can skim a stack of videos without context-switching between formats, lengths, or quality levels.
 Candidates only have to record once.
 The same 30-second video can be used to apply to dozens of roles.